 Choose the Right Participants

 Sometimes it’s necessary to extend your meeting invitation far and wide.
 After all, great ideas can come from anyone in the organization, not just management.
-But more often than not, running effective meetings requires downsizing the participation space.
+But more often than not, conducting effective meetings requires downsizing the participation space.

 Inviting people to the meeting who have little relevance to the agenda is a drain on their energy and takes time away from tasks and responsibilities for which you hold them accountable.
 Plus, they’ll be expected to contribute on topics that either don’t involve them, or they know little about.
 It’s a lose-lose.

 Communicate Meeting Materials in Advance

 Like most business processes, running an efficient meeting requires some groundwork.
 Distribute the agenda in advance of the meeting.
 Include any preparatory work such as tasks, presentations, reading material, or brainstorming.